 1804.
 Serving of Suspensions

-If a Player or Team Staff receives a suspension, the suspension will begin with the next BGL Scheduled Game, tournament, playdown/playoff, or Provincial game for that Team.
+If a Player or Team Staff receives a suspension, the suspension will begin with the next BGL Scheduled Game, tournament, prescheduled exhibition game, playdown/playoff, or Provincial game for that Team.
 That individual shall remain suspended until the duration of the suspension can be determined in consultation with the appropriate governing body (RAB or BGL).
+A Player or Team Staff under suspension is not allowed in the playing areas of the arena, including but not limited to the dressing room, team bench or timekeeper’s box (RAB Policy 15.4.11).

+Games which count towards the serving of a suspension are games which were scheduled prior to the incident occurring and involve the team that the individual was on when the infraction occurred.
+Games are considered scheduled if the Referee Allocator was contacted to assign officials (RAB Policy 15.4.5).

 Multiple game suspensions shall be served based on the schedule that exists for that Team at the time of the incident leading to the suspension.
 It is the responsibility of that Team’s Head Coach to consult with the Ringette Alberta or the BGL Vice President to determine the termination date of any suspension.
 That termination date and time shall be the final game of the suspension.
 The suspension shall be in force until that date, regardless of any additional games that may be scheduled for that Team.

+In the case where an individual participates in more than one capacity they are suspended from ALL CAPACITIES until the suspension has been fully served (RAB Policy 15.3.7).
+For example:

+A suspended Player is also ineligible to participate as Team Staff and/or an Official.

+Suspended Team Staff are also ineligible to participate as a Player and/or an Official.

+Rationale: All of the above are as per Ringette Alberta 15.0 Suspension Policy.
+NARRA feels they need to be interpreted by providing clarification and examples.

+1805.
+Reporting Suspensions

 Any Player or Team Staff serving a suspension must be recorded on the Official Game Sheet with the word “suspended” next to the Player or Team Staff name.
 A scanned copy of the game sheet must be forwarded to both the Vice President and BGL Statistician by 9 am the following day for each game served.

-Rationale: All of the above are as per Ringette Alberta 15.0 Suspension Policy.
-NARRA feels they need to be interpreted by providing clarification and examples.

 Note: Moved from Serving of Suspensions (will result in renumbering subsequent clauses).

-1805.
+1806.
 Un-served Suspension Games from Tournaments